affoltep/duckietown-lx/collision-checker/README.md

 This learning experience is provided by the Duckietown team.
 Visit us at the [Duckietown Website](https://www.duckietown.com) for more learning materials, documentation, and demos.

-For guided setup instructions, lecture content, and more related to this LX, see the [Self Driving Cars with Duckietown course on EdX](https://learning.edx.org/course/course-v1:ETHx+DT-01x+3T2022/home).

 ## Grading challenge